CTEC3905-2022/lecture-slides/html.md

 -----

-## Some important elements
+## Lists

+Lists are collections of list items (`<li>`) which contain the actual content.
-Lists come in two main forms.
+List items are wrapped in containers that come in two main forms.

 Unordered lists (`<ul>`) generate bullet points by default.
 Ordered lists (`<ol>`) generate numbered lists by default.
-Lists are collections of list items (`<li>`) which contain the actual content.

 ```html
 <ul>